Graftgold: History

-The Hewson era
+Hewson era

-Graftgold was originally ST Software starting in 1983 when Steve Turner quit his day job as a commercial programmer to concentrate on developing computer games for the Spectrum.
-He hired a close friend, Andrew Braybrook, to work for him initially to convert the games to the Dragon home computer, When the Dragon disappeared from the market Andrew started to develop on the more lucrative Commodore 64.
+Graftgold was originally ST Software, which was founded in 1983 when Steve Turner quit his day job as a commercial programmer to concentrate on developing computer games for the Spectrum.
+He hired a close friend, Andrew Braybrook, to work for him, initially to convert the games to the Dragon home computer.
+When the Dragon disappeared from the market, Braybrook started to develop on the more lucrative Commodore 64.
 ST Software became a limited company with the name Graftgold in 1984.

-Much of Graftgold's early success came about through their association with Hewson Consultants.
+Much of Graftgold's early success came about through its association with Hewson Consultants.
 Formed by Andrew Hewson in the early 1980s, Hewson Consultants became one of the UK's most successful computer game publishers.
-Whereas many publishers at the time relied on larger parent companies to handle the manufacturing of their products, Andrew Hewson owned his own cassette duplication plant, affording them much greater control over their ability to respond to market trends.
+Whereas many publishers at the time relied on larger parent companies to handle the manufacturing of their products, Hewson owned his own cassette duplication plant, affording it much greater control over its ability to respond to market trends.
 Many of Graftgold's most memorable titles were published by Hewson, including Paradroid, Uridium, Quazatron, and Ranarama.

-The Telecomsoft era
+Telecomsoft era

-Towards the end of the 1980s, it became apparent that Hewson Consultants were suffering financial difficulties.
-Steve Turner decided it would be in Graftgold's best interest to seek another publisher.
-They left their partnership with Hewson and signed a publishing deal with Telecomsoft, the software division of British Telecom.
+Towards the end of the 1980s, it became apparent that Hewson Consultants was suffering financial difficulties.
+Turner decided it would be in Graftgold's best interest to seek another publisher.
+It left its partnership with Hewson and signed a publishing deal with Telecomsoft, the software division of British Telecom.
 Two of Hewson's in-house programmers, Dominic Robinson and John Cumming, left the company to join Graftgold.

-Hewson was not happy to see its most successful development partner leave, particularly because Graftgold was due to deliver two keenly anticipated titles—Magnetron (by Steve Turner for the ZX Spectrum) and Morpheus (by Andrew Braybrook for the C64)—and began legal action alleging that Graftgold had broken the terms of their contract.
-After several court hearings the dispute was called off in July 1988 with both sides claiming the situation was "amicably reconciled", while reports suggested Telecomsoft had offered Hewson compensation for the loss of their contracted programmers.
+Hewson was not happy to see its most successful development partner leave, particularly because Graftgold was due to deliver two keenly anticipated titles—Magnetron (by Turner for the ZX Spectrum) and Morpheus (by Braybrook for the C64)—and began legal action alleging that Graftgold had broken the terms of its contract.
+After several court hearings the dispute was called off in July 1988 with both sides claiming the situation was "amicably reconciled", while reports suggested Telecomsoft had offered Hewson compensation for the loss of its contracted programmers.

-Graftgold produced several titles for Telecomsoft from 1987 until 1989, including their first arcade conversion, Flying Shark.
-However, the sale of Telecomsoft to MicroProse in 1989 resulted in their critically acclaimed conversion of Rainbow Islands being eventually released by Ocean Software.
+Graftgold produced several titles for Telecomsoft from 1987 until 1989, including its first arcade conversion, Flying Shark.
+However, the sale of Telecomsoft to MicroProse in 1989 resulted in its critically acclaimed conversion of Rainbow Islands being eventually released by Ocean Software.